kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/aws-marketplace.md

 ### 10. Explore the Deployed Platform

-Once deployed, access the **AppsCode Platform** using the specified domain.
+Once deployed, access the **KubeDB Platform** using the specified domain.
 Log in with the admin account credentials provided during the creation process.